What Is Jaundice?

 How Is It Diagnosed?

 Your doctor will give you a bilirubin test, which measures the amount of the substance in your blood, a complete blood count (CBC) and other liver tests.
 If you have jaundice, your level of bilirubin will be high.

 Your doctor will ask you about your symptoms and medical history.
-She may also give you a physical exam and order tests to check your liver.
-And she’ll do more tests, including imaging tests to find out what caused it.
+They may also give you a physical exam and order tests to check your liver.
+And they’ll do more tests, including imaging tests to find out what caused it.

 How Is It Treated?